-Join David Rivers for an in-depth discussion in this video Formatting numbers, part of Learn Excel 2016: The Basics.
+Join David Rivers for an in-depth discussion in this video Formatting numbers, part of Learning Excel 2016.

 - When formatting numbers in your worksheet, you have access to all of the text formatting options we discussed in the previous movie, but you also get some number formatting options we need to explore.
 And we'll do that with our Landon Hotels Revenues sheet, here.
 You can open up RH_Revenues0202 from the Chapter Two folder of your Exercise Files, if you're catching up.
 Let's start by selecting all of the numbers we want to format, which happens to be all of the numbers in this sheet.
 So, we'll start at cell C6, go across to Column O, and down to Row 11, and release.